mokagio/mokacoding/metallo/src/posts/2021-08-25-tdd-catching-bugs-in-action.md

 ---
-title: A real-world example of TDD catching code regressions
+title: A real-world example of TDD catching bugs
-description: I published a YouTube video with a tutorial on how to implement the FizzBuzz algorithm using Test-Driven Development.
-In a couple of occasions while recording, I made a thinking or coding mistake and, sure enough, the tests immediately pointed it out.
+description: I published a YouTube video with a tutorial on implementing the FizzBuzz algorithm using Test-Driven Development.
+While recording, I made a couple of thinking or coding mistakes, and, sure enough, the tests immediately pointed them out.
 twitter_title: How tests reveal coding mistakes FAST
 og_description: While recording a FizzBuzz TDD tutorial, I made some mistakes that my tests immediately noticed
 tags: